soaresden/WalkthroughOverlay/README.md

 Push to your fork (git push origin feature/my-feature) Open a Pull Request
 All contributions are appreciated!

-**⭐ Special Thanks**
-This project was initially inspired by [TextReaderOverlay-NX-Plus by @Storm21CH.]([url](https://github.com/Storm21CH/))

-However, due to lack of response and no action on my [issue #1]([url](https://github.com/Storm21CH/TextReaderOverlay-NX-Plus/issues/1))
-I decided to fork the project and implement the necessary improvements myself.
-If the original repository ever resumes development

 **📜 License**
 This project is licensed under the **MIT License**